NordicSemiconductor/pc-ble-driver/README.md

 ### Obtain the Boost source code

-Note: This step is not required for OS X.
+Note: This step is not required for macOS (OS X).

 Use the following link to download the Boost source code: